Bonnie Hunt: The Bonnie Hunt Show

 In 2007, Hunt taped a pilot episode for Telepictures.
 The pilot was approved and the talk show was created.
-The Bonnie Hunt Show premiered on Monday, September 8, 2008.
+The Bonnie Hunt Show premiered on September 8, 2008.
 The set design was a tribute to Dean Martin and on the walls are pictures of historic television personalities, as well as Hunt's family members.
 The series was inspired by the format of Live with Regis and Kelly, with the host and guests often interacting with the audience.
 Many of the series' staffers were longtime friends of Hunt from Chicago.
 The series typically started with an opening monologue followed by guest interviews and games played with the audience.
 Hunt's mother Alice often appeared in webcasts from her home in Chicago.
 The Bonnie Hunt Show taped in Culver City, California, and was viewed in 17 of the top 20 US television markets in the United States.
 In its first year, The Bonnie Hunt Show was nominated for three Daytime Emmy Awards, for opening theme, hairstyle, and makeup.
 It won the Gracie Award for "Outstanding Talk Show" in 2009.
 In 2010, Hunt was nominated for "Outstanding Talk Show Host" at the Daytime Emmy Awards.
 The final episode aired on May 26, 2010.

 Personal life

 In 1988, Hunt married investment banker John Murphy.
-The couple separated in 2006; their divorce was officially finalized in 2008.
+They separated in 2006, and their divorce was officially finalized two years later.

 Hunt is a lifelong Chicago Cubs fan, having not missed an opening day at Wrigley Field since 1977.
 She was in attendance in Cleveland for the Cubs' historic Game 7 victory during the 2016 World Series.

 Hunt is a supporter of the Multiple Myeloma Research Foundation, of which she is an honorary board member.